mlinxfeld/terraform-oci-fk-adb/training/lesson10_adb_with_remote_disaster_recovery/README.md

 # FoggyKitchen OCI Autonomous Database with Terraform

-## LESSON 10 - Creating Autonomous DB Shared with Remote Standby (Disaster Recovery)
+## LESSON 10 - Creating Autonomous DB Serverless with Remote Standby (Disaster Recovery)

 This lesson explores the essential techniques for setting up an Autonomous Database (ADB) with shared resources, focusing on the implementation of a remote standby database for disaster recovery without utilizing DataGuard technology.